kodecocodes/i9t/swift-2/swift-2.markdown

 }
 ```

 You should see the following output in your playground.
-You can get the result to display inline with your code by pressing the **Show Result** circle button to the right of the output in the playground's timeline.

 ![bordered height=16%](./images/starts_with_rule_result.png)

+> **Note:** You can display the result inline with your code by pressing the **Show Result** circle button to the right of the output in the playground's timeline.

 Great work!
-You've written your first validation rule, now create one for "Must End With", by adding the following to the playground:
+You've written your first validation rule; now you can create one for "Must End With".
+Add the following to the playground:

 ```
 struct EndsWithCharacterStringValidationRule: StringValidationRule {